Performance Pain and Sports Medicine

 Your Performance Pain and Sports Medicine provider takes time to review your medical history and your usual activities to diagnose the cause of knee pain.
 They perform a physical exam of your knee joint, testing your flexibility and range of motion.

-To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays or an ultrasound to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.
+To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays, an ultrasound, or an MRI to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.

-If you’re not finding relief from chronic knee pain with over-the-counter or prescription medications, you may be a candidate for joint injections.
-Joint injections contain a steroid medication and an anesthetic to reduce inflammation and pain, so you can engage in physical therapy and other activities to boost the health of your knee joint.
+If you are not finding relief from chronic knee pain with over-the-counter or prescription medications, you may be a candidate for joint injections.
+Joint injections contain a steroid medication and an anesthetic to reduce inflammation and pain, so you can engage in other activities to boost the health of your knee joint.

 Other available treatment options for chronic knee pain include: